rahulcodepython/Python-Project-Manager/ppm3/README.md

 ppm run
 ```

-This command runs the project.
-It can execute any Python code, scripts, servers, or other commands specified in the configuration.
+This command runs the project. **Note:** Ensure that a run script is specified in your project configuration when using `ppm` as a dependency manager; otherwise, this command will throw an error.

 #### 5. `add_env`